Clare M. Assue, M.D.

 Vice Chair for Faculty and Academic Affairs, IU School of Medicine

-Mary Dankoski is the Assistant Dean for Faculty Affairs and Professional Development at the IU School of Medicine.
+Mary Dankoski is the Executive Associate Dean for Faculty Affairs and Professional Development at the IU School of Medicine.
 She is also the Lester D. Bibler Scholar and an Associate Professor of Family Medicine.
 Dankoski co-chairs the IU School of Medicine Women's Advisory Council and is currently the Vice Chair for Faculty and Academic Affairs.
 She served as interim co-chair of the Department of Family Medicine until April 2011.

 Nan Bohan has been a long-time champion of IUPUI's civic engagement mission.
 During her nineteen years as Administrative Assistant to the Executive Vice-Chancellor and Dean of the Faculties, Bohan challenged administrators, faculty, and students to strengthen their commitment to community service.
 She has offered support to the Center for Service and Learning, the Center on Philanthropy, and International Affairs.
 She also worked with the Department of Athletics to create community involvement initiatives for student athletes.
 Bohan is a long-time volunteer at IUPUI campus events for United Way, Martin Luther King Day of Service, and the WESCO Partnership.
 Over the years, Bohan has been a major supporter of IUPUI's Senior Academy for retired staff members, working to keep the program alive.